mikecali/servicemesh-demo/README.md

 > $ oc patch dc/customer-v2 -p '{"spec":{"template":{"metadata":{"annotations":{"sidecar.istio.io/inject":"true"}}}}}' -n $OCP_NS

-Now lets render and apply the mirror VirtualService
+Now lets render and apply the mirror VirtualService.

 > $ cat customer-mirror-traffic.yml | envsubst | oc apply -f -

+Then put a load to the apps.

+> $ test-partner.sh

 So in conclusion, this route rule sends 100% of the traffic to v1.
 The last stanza specifies that you want to mirror to the customer:v2 service.
 When traffic gets mirrored, the requests are sent to the mirrored service with their Host/Authority headers appended with -shadow.
 For example, cluster-1 becomes cluster-1-shadow.